Clock & Timer Circuit Diagrams

 Quartz Clock Timebase Schematic Circuit Diagram

-In the module illustrated this coil is connected between pins Pulse1 and Pulse2.
-Most of the time both pins are ‘high’ at supply voltage but every second the clock electronics pull the first one and then the other of the pins down to the ground for about 25 ms.
+In this configuration, the coil is intricately linked between pins Pulse1 and Pulse2 within the illustrated module.
+Typically, both pins maintain a ‘high’ status, aligned with the supply voltage.
+However, every second, the clock electronics systematically pull one pin down and then the other, grounding them for approximately 25 ms.

-We need just five additional components to complete the circuit (see diagram).
-When either of the pulse pins is at ground potential, the corresponding PNP transistor conducts.
-Once a second a narrow pulse is produced, which is ideal for our own digital circuitry.
-The author himself uses one of these clock modules as a timebase for a data logger with excellent results.
-Although the clock originally used a 1.5 V supply, this new arrangement works fine with a 3-V lithium battery.
-After three months of using the same battery, there have been no problems whatsoever.
+To augment the circuit, a mere five additional components (refer to the diagram) are necessary.
+Whenever either of the pulse pins is grounded, the corresponding PNP transistor conducts.
+This setup generates a precise narrow pulse every second, ideal for various digital applications.
+The author, in fact, employs one of these clock modules as a timebase for a data logger, yielding exceptional results.
+Originally designed for a 1.5 V supply, this revised configuration seamlessly operates with a 3-V lithium battery, demonstrating impeccable performance over three months of continuous use.

-The PNP transistor is a type of transistor in which one n-type material is doped with two p-type materials.
-It is a device that is controlled by the current.
-Both the emitter and collector currents were controlled by the small amount of base current.
-Two crystal diodes are connected back-to-back in the PNP transistor.
+PNP transistors, structured with one n-type material doped between two p-type materials, serve as devices regulated by current.
+The emitter and collector currents are meticulously controlled by a small base current.
+Within this design, two crystal diodes are interconnected back-to-back with the PNP transistor.

 Tags